Armin-Montigny/MCDC/README.md

     1             OR 0,2 (1)
     2 ID b (1)
 ````
-Please note: The "AST for influencing condition check" is a tree XOR of
+Please note again: The "AST for influencing condition check" is a tree XOR of
 the previous 2 ASTs.
 The Or operation result here is not the result of
 "a+b", but an XOR of the OR value in the first AST and OR value of the
 second AST.
 To find out, if a variable is influencing, only one leaf
 must have changed and from this changed leaf the complete path up to the
 root of the AST, every value must be 1 (This is valid for unique cause
-MC/DS only).
+MC/DC only).

 For Masking MC/DC there must be again only one path with all trues from
 the leaf to the root.